 Knowing the column volume helps determine purification run length, gradient profile, and solvent consumption, an important factor if a purification method requires scaling up.

-If you want to learn more about flash chromatography, be sure to check out my latest webinar!
+If you want to learn more about flash chromatography, be sure to check out the white paper below on Inspiring Productivity in Modern Flash Chromatography!

 Neue, Uwe.
 HPLC Columns Theory, Technology, and Practice.
 Wiley-VCH 1997, p.
 53